ProjectIgnis/CardScripts/MODERNIZING.md

 ## Use `aux.SelectUnselectGroup` for effects that target/select cards with different filters at the same time

-If an effect targets/selects cards that must meet differen criteria at the same time, SelectUnselectGroup provides a clean way to do it, possibly shorting the script and/or avoiding multiple nested filters.
-Examples: "Swordsoul Blackout", "Marincess Aqua Argonaut" and "Ninjitsu Art Notebook of Mystery"
+If an effect targets/selects cards that must meet different criteria at the same time, `SelectUnselectGroup` provides a clean way to do it, possibly shortening the script and/or avoiding multiple nested filters. _e.g._: "Swordsoul Blackout", "Marincess Aqua Argonaut" and "Ninjitsu Art Notebook of Mystery".

 ## Replace the id in effect codes if they are a magic value meant to be used to interact with other cards

 If a card needs to check for effects hardcoded as the ID of the card that implements them, the corresponding constant should be used instead of such id.
-If the constant does not exist and the effect is commonly used, it should be created and put in `constant.lua`.
-Example:
+If the constant does not exist and the effect is commonly used, it should be created and put in `constant.lua`. _e.g._:

 Change:
 ```lua